Frequently asked questions (FAQs)

 The employee must provide written documentation or a completed work accommodation form from their treating physician documenting their current capabilities, with a start date, estimated end date, and written progression plan for reduced hours or how the employee’s physical capabilities will be increased over time to reach the final goal of regular duty.

-The University will provide a transitional assignment, if possible, for up to 90 calendar days, which is a nationally recognized return to work guideline.
+The University will strive to provide a restricted duty or transitional assignment, if possible, for up to 90 calendar days, which is a nationally recognized return to work guideline.
 Many employees will require many less days to successfully return to their original assignment.
 Each employee will be evaluated every 30 days to determine if they have been medically cleared by their treating provider to return to their job or if they are progressing towards the goal of returning to their job within the estimated guideline.

 At or near the 90 day mark, each employee will be reviewed to determine the need for an extension of the transitional assignment for an additional 30 days.
-Extensions to the 90 day time frame are made on a case by case basis, and will involve the employee’s participation in the interactive process with the Human Resources Business Partner covering the home department, the University Intercessor –Director of Disability Compliance, their supervisor/manager and a representative of the RTW program.
+Extensions to the 90-day timeframe are made on a case by case basis.
+If it appears that the need for restrictions may be ongoing, the employee will need to work with his/her physician to complete the Request for Disability Accommodations Form.
+The University will review the completed request form and will require the employee’s participation in the interactive process with the Human Resources Business Partner covering the home department, the University Intercessor – Director of Disability Compliance, their supervisor/manager, and a representative of the RTW program to determine what may be a reasonable accommodation.
+The completed Disability Accommodation Form should be faxed to (585) 235-6703 or emailed directly to RTW@ur.rochester.edu.
+These forms should not be given to department/supervisor.

 If it appears that the need for restrictions may go be ongoing, employees will need to work with their physician to complete the request for disability accommodations form.
 The University will review the completed request form and will determine what may be a reasonable accommodation.